garrandall/popular-music-data/tracks/heaven-must-have-sent-you-bonnie-pointer.md

 A soft voice to cheer me
 Heaven must have sent you baby into my life

-Ooh it's heaven in your arms
+Oh it's heaven in your arms
 It's the sweetness of your charms
 Makes me love you more each day
 In your arms I wanna stay